yeldosmanap/chat-streaming-service/README.md

 * [References](#references)

 ## General info
-This project is a simple Kafka message processing application.
-It is a part of the [Kafka Message processing application] project.
+This project is a Kafka multi-threaded message processing application.
+It is a messaging application that allows users to send and retrieve messages.

 ## Technologies
 * Java 17